bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So every single user registers with the tower and is given a time period, a subscription period, and some slots within that period.
 And that's given for free in the current implementation.
 But the only thing you have to do in order to make people pay for that is building a paywall between that endpoint.
-You know, it's like, in order to like register to a tower, you have to like pay this HCLC or this invoice or this whatever, right?
+You know, it's like, in order to like register to a tower, you have to like pay this HTLC or this invoice or this whatever, right?
 So the design is completely compatible with making you pay for what you're using.
 Whether people are gonna pay for it, if there's people offering also for free.
 At this stage, I don't know.